Philosophy papers currently offered at our Massey University campuses in Palmerston North and Auckland, as well as by distance study:

 An introduction to questions about existence, perception and the mind.

-This course examines the ideas of some of the ‘greats’ in Western philosophy, including Socrates, Plato, Descartes, Mill and many others.
+This course examines the ideas of some of the ‘greats’ in philosophy, including Socrates, Plato, Descartes, Mill and many others.

 An examination of ethical issues that arise in everyday life.